-IM117 INTRODUCTION TO GEOGRAPHIC INFORMATION SYSTEMS (2.0 credit/36 clock hours) GIS (Geographic Information Systems) is a computer-based tool that uses spatial (geographic) data to analyze and solve real-world problems.
+IM107 INTRODUCTION TO GEOGRAPHIC INFORMATION SYSTEMS (3.0 credit/36 clock hours) GIS (Geographic Information Systems) is a computer-based tool that uses spatial (geographic) data to analyze and solve real-world problems.
 This course is designed to introduce the student to the basic principles and techniques of GIS.
 The lab material will emphasize GIS data collection, entry, storage, analysis, and output using ArcGIS.
-Prerequisites: Applied Algebra II, and Technical Drawing II.
+Prerequisite: None.

-CJ102 INTRODUCTION TO LAW ENFORCEMENT (2.0 credits/36 clock hours) This course provides an understanding of the role and function of policing in a modern democratic society.
+CJ125 INTRODUCTION TO LAW ENFORCEMENT (4.5 credits/48 clock hours) This course provides an understanding of the role and function of policing in a modern democratic society.
 It examines contemporary American policing in light of its roots, and compares it to policing in other countries.
 Discussions are focused on a wide spectrum of law enforcement agencies, identifying the most important characteristics of city, state, and federal police work.
 Particular attention is paid to current issues and trends in law enforcement, including race, index crimes, drugs, disorder, conflict, and riots.
 Prerequisite: None.

-MG105 INTRODUCTION TO MANAGEMENT (2.0 credits/36 clock hours) Concepts of management, including basic theories, planning, controlling, organizing, staffing, and training will be presented.
+MG111 INTRODUCTION TO MANAGEMENT (3.0 credits/36 clock hours) Concepts of management, including basic theories, planning, controlling, organizing, staffing, and training will be presented.
 Emphasis is placed on human relations, motivation, leadership, and communication.
 Preparation of budgets, time management, dealing with unions, and writing job descriptions will also be covered.
 Prerequisite: None.

-DS237 INTRODUCTION TO MEDICAL IMAGING (3.5 credits/60 clock hours) Introduction to various diagnostic imaging modalities in use today.
-Includes Radiography, Computed Tomography, Magnetic Resonance Imaging, Nuclear Medicine and Ultrasound.
-Includes several site visits to medical imaging facilities.
+DS237 INTRODUCTION TO MEDICAL IMAGING (3.5 credits/60 clock hours) Introduction to various diagnostic imaging modalities in use today and the history of each modality is presented which includes Radiography, Computed Tomography, Magnetic Resonance Imaging, Nuclear Medicine and Ultrasound.
+Upon completion of the course the student will understand the advantages and disadvantages of each imaging modality when looking for pathology.
+The student will understand the importance of each modality and its contribution to the diagnostic imaging world.
+An introduction to PACS, RIS, HIS, EMR systems and their connection to patient records and image archive platforms are presented.
 Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.